Idaho Credit Unions Leverage Project Grants to Support Rural Communities

 Do you have an innovative idea for a new product to serve rural small businesses or a market research project to map out underserved areas in your membership?
 GoWest Foundation planning and project grants are available for credit unions interested in making an impact in their rural communities.
 Reach out to the Foundation team to see what resources are available to support your efforts in serving rural communities.
 More information can be found here.

-Posted in Community Impact, Foundation, Rural Access.
+Posted in All Articles, Community Impact, Foundation, Rural Access.